Proposed Int. No. 808-B

-By Council Members Brooks-Powers, Farías, Louis, Hanks, Krishnan, Avilés, Ayala, Ossé, Won, Hudson, Salaam, Joseph, Brannan, Riley, Stevens, Cabán and Sanchez
+By Council Members Brooks-Powers, Farías, Louis, Hanks, Krishnan, Avilés, Ayala, Ossé, Won, Hudson, Salaam, Joseph, Brannan, Riley, Stevens, Cabán, Sanchez, Bottcher, Banks, De La Rosa, Feliz, Narcisse, Salamanca, Hanif, Nurse, Williams, Marte and the Public Advocate (Mr. Williams)

 A Local Law to amend the administrative code of the city of New York, in relation to information required in job listings